-Bounty group as the operator of the ATP 754P joint venture co-operated with Armour Energy (Surat Basin) Pty Ltd to file Later Work Programs for and obtain the grant of ATP 2028P covering the southern section of former ATP 754P.
-The northern section was granted 100% to Armour as ATP 2029P and the group joint venture interest in PL 71 (Exploration) was transferred to Armour.
-Armour has a seismic option aimed at conducting a drill test of the Mardi Prospect in which Bounty group will be free-carried.
-Drilling of that multizone test in ATP 2028P is planned for 2019 to test for oil and gas in several zones down to the Permian age sequence.
+Bounty group as the operator of the ATP 2028 joint venture with Armour Energy (Surat Basin) Pty Ltd obtained the grant of ATP 2028P covering the southern section of former ATP 754P.
+Armour has a seismic option aimed at conducting a drill test of the Mardi Prospect to test for oil and gas in several zones down to the Permian age sequence by 2020 in which Bounty group will be free-carried.
+If seismic surveys are positive then drilling of that multi-zone test is planned for 2020.